OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/TM- What-can-go-wrong-with-JuiceShop.md

 ---
 layout       : blocks/working-session
-title        : Threat Modeling - What can go wrong with JuiceShop? type         : workshop
+title        : TM - What can go wrong with JuiceShop? type         : workshop track        : Threat Model technology   : related-to   : when-day     : Mon when-time    : PM-3
-owasp-project: no
-track        : Threat Model
-technology   :
-related-to   :
-status       : draft
-organizers   :
-participants :
+location     : Room-6
+status       : Improve outcomes organizers   : Adam Shostack participants : Dinis Cruz invited      : Bjoern Kimminich
 ---

 Get together to use the models of Juiceshop to find problems with it, learn threat modeling, and deliver examples.